-It's easy to be lulled into thinking that a fancy HDMI cable will do more than the others, but in reality, all you need is a cheap HDMI cable that can pass a 4K/60Hz signal reliably.
-In the case of a HDMI 2.1 compatible device, you just need a cable that can pass a 4K/120Hz (or 8K/60Hz) signal instead.
-It's as simple as that.
+It's easy for marketing messages to convince you that a fancy HDMI cable will do more than the others.
+But in reality, all you need is a cheap HDMI cable that can pass a 4K/60Hz signal reliably.

 Do I need a new HDMI cable?

 If your existing device shipped with a specific HDMI cable, it's unlikely that you technically need a new one unless the existing one isn't working correctly or can't stretch to where you need it to go.

 For instance, the Xbox Series X and PlayStation 5 all come with a HDMI 2.1 cable in the box, because that's the route to the best picture you can get (providing your TV supports HDMI 2.1, that is), as the new 2.1 standard is needed to achieve 4K gameplay at 120fps, or 8K gameplay at 60fps.
 The Xbox Series S ships with an HDMI 2.0 cable instead, though it has an HDMI 2.1 port.

 For anyone with an HD TV, or a 4K TV with a 60Hz panel, any HDMI cable should do the job.

 It's worth checking the speed of the cable too.
 The majority of HDMI cables on sale support 4K but there are a few out there that are designed for older HD TVs.
 HDMI 2.0 only needs 18Gbps bandwidth, but HDMI 2.1 should support 48Gbps.
 All the HDMI cables listed here provide at least the 18Gbps standard, with the fourth entry supporting 48Gbps / HDMI 2.1.

 - HDMI 2.1: how important is the new cable standard?